krega/e-store_goldrausch/readme.txt

-it's a project for my study class.
+it's a project for my study class!